-We have audited the financial statements of The Royal Ontario Museum Foundation (the "Foundation"), which comprise the statement of financial position as at March 31, 2023, and the statements of revenue, expenses and changes in fund balances, and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies (collectively referred to as the "financial statements").
+We have audited the financial statements of The Royal Ontario Museum Foundation (the "Foundation"), which comprise the statement of financial position as at March 31, 2025, and the statements of revenue, expenses and changes in fund balances, and cash flows for the year then ended, and notes to the financial statements, including material accounting policy information (collectively referred to as the "financial statements").

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as at March 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Foundation as at March 31, 2025, and the results of its operations and its cash flows for the year then ended in accordance with Canadian accounting standards for not-for-profit organizations.